Ever given a patient adenosine to cure their SVT with a flourish?

 *PUSH* – *FLUSH* – “You’re gonna feel funny,” ¹

-only to see the tell-tale saw tooth waves of atrial flutter marching across the screen?
+…only to see the tell-tale saw tooth waves of atrial flutter marching across the screen?
 While you may have performed a successful diagnostic test, your patient has been given a sneak peek of the day their heart quits beating with nothing to show for it.
-Well you need not make this mistake again, because I’ve put together a rough list of (almost) every tip out there for diagnosing atrial-flutter with 2:1 conduction.
-In the end you’ll be talented enough to recognize this arrhythmia with your monitor upside-down (hint)!
+Well you need not make this mistake again because I’ve put together a rough list of (almost) every tip out there for diagnosing subtle atrial-flutter with 2:1 conduction.
+In the end you’ll be talented enough to recognize this arrhythmia with your screen upside-down (hint)!

 0 – Be systematic.

 This one doesn’t pertain specifically to flutter, but develop a systematic way of approaching every ECG.
-It may initially seem redundant for easy tracings, but you’ll never see subtle findings if you don’t look.
+It may seem redundant for easy tracings, but the simple tracing above is the exception, not the rule, when it comes to atrial flutter.
+You’ll never see subtle findings if you don’t look.
 Additionally, it will prove necessary to be well-practiced if you want to dissect very complicated cases.
 Here’s a good method for general 12-leads interpretation from my heroes at EMS 12-Lead, but I’ll have to do a post on specifically how to approach rhythm diagnosis since they don’t have one (yet).

-1 – In anyone with a heart rate of 130-170, consider the possibility of atrial flutter.
+1 – In anyone with a heart rate of 100-200 bpm, consider the possibility of atrial flutter.

 It’s going out on a limb, but I’m going to boldly state that you’ll never come to the correct diagnosis unless you think of it first.
-When compared to sinus tachycardia and atrial fibrillation, atrial flutter is relatively rare.
+Atrial flutter is often said to be relatively rare when compared to sinus tachycardia and atrial fibrillation, but my personal experience begs to differ.
+It is indeed less common than those other two entities, but I encounter a couple of cases of atrial flutter in the emergency department every week so it’s still very common.
 It may seem like overkill to think about it almost every time you encounter a tachycardic patient, but I GUARANTEE it’s an easy habit to pick up.
-You will look like a rock-star picking up flutter that otherwise would have been missed.
+You’ll look like a rock-star picking up flutter that otherwise would have been missed.
 Now a lot of things can cause a rate in that range, including sinus tach and a-fib, so that brings us to trick #2:

 3 – Look for breaks in the regular rhythm.

 Occasionally even untreated flutter may waver from 2:1 conduction for a beat or two, and these moments should be used to scrutinize the strip for signs of atrial activity.
 Vagal maneuvers are an option but aren’t always successful.
 Additionally, flutter tends to crop up in elderly patients, a population famous for passing out if they bear-down too hard, so maybe having them Valsalva is not the slickest option.
-On the other hand, if the only other route is adenosine, vagal maneuvers may have a place (noting, of course, if they are allowed in your scope of practice).
-Unfortunately vagal maneuvers often fail or are not a possibility, so knowledge and experience will be the key to identification.
-The ECG below varies quite a bit between 2:1 conduction and higher ratios, making diagnosis easy, but sometimes the biggest break you’ll get is a single 3:1 cycle in an otherwise steady stream of 2:1.
+On the other hand, if the only other route is adenosine, vagal maneuvers may be easier to tolerate (noting, of course, if they are allowed in your scope of practice).
+Unfortunately, vagal maneuvers often fail or are not a possibility and cases where the rhythm shows gaps on its own are pretty uncommon, so knowledge and experience really are the key to identification.

 4 – Scrutinize EVERY lead.